6. Google Shopping Campaign Structure

 - Cost-per-acquisition (CPA): The last step you need to know is your CPA.
 How much are you willing to pay for a sale?
-This will be determined by your profit margin mentioned above.
+This is determined by your profit margin.

-When you put all of these together, you get the stats to work out your maximum CPC.
-So, for example, let’s say you sell novelty sweaters and you want to work out the maximum CPC for your new range of sweaters with penguins on them.
+When you put these together, you get the stats to work out your maximum CPC.
+Let’s say you sell novelty sweaters and you want to work out the maximum CPC for your new range of sweaters with penguins on them.
 First of all, consider your profit margin.
 A simple way to figure this out is:

-(Item price) – (Cost to produce & deliver your penguin sweaters) = Profit
+(Item price) – (Cost to produce and deliver your penguin sweaters) = Profit

-The formula is not dead accurate given there are other costs to consider, but it’s a good start given its simplicity.
-If the penguin sweater costs $10 to produce and deliver, and it costs the customer $25 to buy, your profit margin will look like this:
+The formula is not dead accurate given there are other costs to consider, but it’s a start given its simplicity.
+If the penguin sweater costs $10 to produce and deliver, and it costs the customer $25 to buy, your profit margin formula looks like:

 $25 - $10 = $15 profit

-You then need to use your conversion rate for the product.
-You can get this in Google Analytics by going to “Conversions” > “Ecommerce” > “Product Performance” then view the “Buy-to-Detail Rate” metric.
-Multiply this metric for the product by your profit margin to work out your max CPC.
-Let’s say your sweaters convert at 3%.
-Your equation looks something like this:
+Gather the conversion rate for the product from Google Analytics or Shopify.
+In Shopify, you can go to “Analytics” then view the conversion rate report.
+Multiply the conversion rate by your profit margin to work out your max CPC.
+Let’s say the sweaters convert at 3%.
+The equation becomes:

 $15 x 3% = $0.45

-That means, your max CPC in this case is $0.45.
+That means your max CPC for the new penguin swear is $0.45.

 Search ads are likely to have a lower conversion rate than your shopping ads.
 In shopping ads, people know the price, name, and what the product looks like before clicking.
 If you base the conversion rate on results from search, check the conversion rate after you receive a good month’s worth of conversions from shopping ads.